ExpressionEngine/ExpressionEngine-User-Guide/source/development/conversion/syntax.rst

 - Text helper
 - URI helper (replaces a number of input class methods)

-Refer to `CodeIgniter's user
+Refer to :ellislab:`CodeIgniter's user guide
-guide <http://codeigniter.com/user_guide/>`_ for details on all available helpers.
+</codeigniter/user-guide/>` for details on all available helpers.

 Renamed Functions by (Old) Class
 ================================